Are you looking for simple, but powerful meditation techniques?

 Here, we will focus on only six techniques.

-As a beginner you can start with 10 minutes a day, and in time, extend this period.
+As a beginner you can start with a meditation session of 10 minutes a day, and in time, you can extend the session duration.

 6 Meditation Techniques